 As C. Annette DuBard, MD, MPH and Carlos T. Jackson, PhD, discussed in their paper, Active Redesign of a Medicaid Care Management Strategy for Greater Return on Investment: Predicting Impactability, “Targeting strategies that seek to identify patients based on high current or predicted costs or utilization are likely to identify large numbers of individuals whose healthcare needs will not be meaningfully altered by care management intervention.”
 Their research with Community Care of North Carolina’s Medicaid patient led to the creation of an impactability score.

 As you can see in the graph above, high costs and impactability are strongly correlated.
-In fact, there is only a 53 percent overlap between the top 5,000 costliest patients with the top 5,000 with the highest impactability score.
+In fact, there is only a 53 percent overlap between the top 5,000 costliest patient with the top 5,000 with the highest impactability score.
 Solely focusing on members with high cost would mean missing everyone in the bottom right quadrant, below the cost threshold but with good potential for impactful change.

 Dubard and Jackson’s research also demonstrated that impactability score is associated with more savings than other case management targeting strategies.